 “Part of growing is going through painful transitions and messing up a bit.”

-Dasha Radovanovic is my older sister and best friend.
-Hearing of her battle with mental health over many years is difficult and saddening, but above all it inspires in me immense pride and respect.
+Hearing of my sister’s battle with mental health over many years is difficult and saddening, but above all it inspires in me immense pride and respect.
 Largely independently, she has reached a place of mental and physical stability, which she constantly works towards in every life aspect.

 When did you first understand that you were depressed and anxious?